 “Embodying classical aesthetic, music and culture, Benjamin Skepper is a musician with an extraordinary sense of the contemporary” (M. Pugliese, Director Museo 900 for Rolling Stone Italy)

-Benjamin Skepper creates cutting edge experimental artworks that seek to challenge our perception, and collapse the borders that divide us.
-He is particularly focused on the application of new technologies and scientific innovations within the context of contemporary sound and visual arts practice, exploring the human body as a musical instrument, human identity, the relationship of sound and medicine and human healing .
+Benjamin Skepper creates cutting edge experimental art that seeks to expand our perception, and collapse the borders that divide us.
+He is particularly focused on the application of new technology and scientific innovation within the context of contemporary sound and visual arts practice.
+He actively explores the human body as a musical instrument, human identity and human rights, and the relationship of sound with medicine (neuroscience and genetics) and human healing .

-A Melbourne born classically trained musician, he operates at the confluence of art, medical science, technology, fashion, modern classical and the avant-garde.
-He is a composer, a performer, an art director, published scientific researcher, and cultural advocate, with deep interests in Russia and Japan.
+A Melbourne born classically trained musician, he operates at the confluence of art, science, technology, fashion, modern classical and the avant-garde.
+He is respected as a performer, composer, art director, published scientific researcher (most recently MIT Leonardo Journal 2020), and cultural advocate, with deep interests in Russia and Japan.
 His talent and curiosity have taken him across musical boundaries and artistic borders for which he has garnered international acclaim.

-A child prodigy, who commenced piano studies at two years of age, Benjamin began touring by seven, as a solo pianist, boy soprano, ballet dancer and the youngest self-taught harpsichordist in Australia.
+A child prodigy, commencing piano at two years of age, Benjamin began touring at seven as a solo pianist, boy soprano, ballet dancer and the youngest self-taught harpsichordist in Australia.
 He embarked on his first international solo piano tour at 10 years old, performing a Mozart concerto with full orchestra in New Zealand, as a Suzuki Music Young Ambassador.
 His passion continued with studies in the violoncello, touring and performing with symphonic orchestras and chamber ensembles nationwide.

-In 2009 he established “contrapuntal” in Tokyo, envisaged as an artist collective and creative think-tank, which has since branched out globally.
-Over the past decade, he has established an international practice in site-specific multi artform installations, spanning large scale commissions and live performances, Art Direction for major brands and product activations, sound composition, and creative production.
-Clients include Museums, Festivals, commercial and luxury brands, fashion, TV, theatre, film and government organisations.
+In 2008 he established “contrapuntal” in Tokyo, an artist collective and creative cultural think-tank, which operates globally.
+Over the past decade, he has established an international practice in site-specific multi artform installations, encompassing large scale commissions and live performances, art direction for major brands, sound composition, and production.
+Clients range from Museums, Festivals, commercial and luxury brands, fashion, TV, theatre, film and government organisations.

-In 2008, he launched his independent music label under contrapuntal, with five self-produced solo releases, licensing original music for film, commercials and online digital content, collaborating with major record labels, including Colombia Music, Ninja Tunes, and a music video exclusive with VICE (THUMP) Australia.
+In 2008, he launched his independent music label under contrapuntal, with five self-produced solo releases, licensing original music for film, commercials and online digital content, collaborating with major record labels, including Colombia Music and Ninja Tunes, and music video exclusive with VICE (THUMP) Australia.